Pohjola's Daughter Rhododendron

 Group/Class: Marjatta Hybrids

-A relatively new broadleaf evergreen shrub with fuschia buds that open to shell-pink flowers that age to white; coarse dark foliage; absolutely must have well-drained, highly acidic and organic soil; Finnish introduction; snow cover.
+A relatively new broadleaf evergreen shrub with fuchsia buds that open to shell-pink flowers that age to white; coarse dark foliage; absolutely must have well-drained, highly acidic and organic soil; needs a sheltered spot; snow cover.

 Pohjola's Daughter Rhododendron is clothed in stunning clusters of lightly-scented shell pink trumpet-shaped flowers with a chartreuse flare at the ends of the branches in mid spring.
-It has green foliage.
-The narrow leaves remain green throughout the winter.
+It has green foliage throughout the season.
+The narrow leaves do not develop any appreciable fall colour.
 The fruit is not ornamentally significant.

-Pohjola's Daughter Rhododendron is an open multi-stemmed evergreen shrub with a more or less rounded form.
+Pohjola's Daughter Rhododendron is an open multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Pohjola's Daughter Rhododendron is recommended for the following landscape applications;

 Pohjola's Daughter Rhododendron will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
 It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.